Posted on

 Overview of Your Digestive System and Process

-Your digestive system process starts when you take your first bite of food.
+Your digestive system’s process starts when you take your first bite of food.
 The process continues as the food you’ve eaten journeys through your body, being broken down and absorbed along the way, until what’s left is expelled.
 We all think of this process when we think of digestion.

 The digestive system process is a journey that takes about 24 to 72 hours, depending on what you’ve eaten and your individual metabolism.
-It also can depend on your Nervous System.
+It can also depend on your Nervous System.

 Now let’s delve deeper into the main parts of this complex system.